Driving Experiences In Barcelona

 With the easy to drive grid of the Eixample, and some vehicle friendly large avenues such as Diagonal, Paral·lel, the boulevards along the Port Vell and the beaches, Ronda del Mig, the longest urban tunnel in Europe (connecting Plaça Maria Cristina with Plaça Ildefons Cerdà, scenic roads around the Hill of Montjuic and to the top of the Tibidabo Mountain, and 35km (almost 22 miles) of road ring, the city offers plenty of opportunities for leisurely driving – that is if you are not scared of the local traffic and don’t mind getting a bit lost.

-These are our favorite activities for motorsports lovers in Barcelona:
+These are our favorite driving activities in Barcelona:

 Drive a supercar